Inheritance Guide¶

 Composition with @use¶

-Use @use to import fragments without full inheritance:
+Use @use to import and merge fragments (like mixins):

 @meta {